-The cumulative GPA determines the designation, as shown in the "Academic Recognition" table, on this page.
 The cumulative GPA for these designations is based on only ASU resident course work.
 For example, ASU independent learning course grades are not calculated in the honors GPA.
 All designations of graduation with academic recognition are indicated on the diploma and the ASU transcript.
 Graduation with academic recognition applies only to undergraduate degrees.